 In 1850, the last woodland caribou vanished from Wisconsin.
 By 1912, caribou were gone from mainland Michigan.
 By 1928, the woodland caribou of Isle Royale in Lake Superior were extirpated (Dybas 2015).
 Minnesota caribou persisted for longer because vast bog and fen complexes provided refuges from hunting pressure and wolf predation.
 Wildlife managers tried hard to protect caribou in Minnesota, establishing the Red Lake game reserve in the early 1930s and resettling failed homesteaders and blocking their drainage ditches to restore bog habitat (G. D. Racey and Armstrong 2000).

 Still, by 1937 the last native band of woodland caribou in the bog area had dwindled to three cows in the Big Bog muskeg between Red Lake and Lake of the Woods.
 Farming and hydropower development along the Rainy River sliced off their traditional migration route between their calving grounds in Ontario and wintering habitat in Minnesota.
 Biologists translocated caribou from Saskatchewan to the Minnesota population starting in 1938, but without a connection to the Canadian calving ground, the population could not sustain itself (Bergerud and Mercer 1989; Manweiler 1938, 1941).
-Two individuals straggled down Minnesota’s rocky coastline near the Canadian border during the winter of 1981-1982.
-One was hit by a car and the other probably returned home to Canada.
+Two individuals straggled down Minnesota’s rocky coastline near the Canadian border during the winter of 1980-1981.
+One was probably hit by a car and the other's fate is unknown.

 Recent range of Lake Superior woodland caribou.
 Currently, only small populations persit on Michipicoten Island southwest of Wawa Ontario and the Slate Islands sound of Terrace Bay.
 Note the discontinuous range between the Lake Superior population and the more northern populations.
 Credit: Ontario Ministry of Natural Resources and Forestry.